Rainbow-Dreamer/musicpy/README.md

 Documentation
 -------------
-See [musicpy wiki](https://github.com/Rainbow-Dreamer/musicpy/wiki) for complete and detailed tutorials about syntax, data structures and usages of musicpy.
+See [musicpy wiki](https://github.com/Rainbow-Dreamer/musicpy/wiki) or [Read the Docs documentation](https://musicpy.readthedocs.io/en/latest/) for complete and detailed tutorials about syntax, data structures and usages of musicpy.

 This wiki is updated frequently, since new functions and abilities are adding to musicpy regularly.
 The syntax and abilities of this wiki is synchronized with the latest released version of musicpy.

 You can click [here](https://www.jianguoyun.com/p/Dapi5bEQhPG0CBijkqYE) to download the entire wiki of musicpy I written in pdf and markdown format, which is updating continuously.